 The ordinances received in the Kirtland Temple were only a partial endowment.
 The full endowment would not be received until the Saints settled in Nauvoo.

 Two years after the dedication of the Kirtland Temple, the Saints had largely abandoned Kirtland, and the temple became the venue of both private worship and public function.
-For a short time, the upper floors hosted a variety of public events while the basement was used to keep farm animals.
 The temple was later leased for many years as a public school.